 You may need a scientific licence under Part 2 of the Biodiversity Conservation Act 2016 for a research, education or conservation project that is likely to:

-- harm protected native animals or an animal that is a threatened species or part of an endangered population or an endangered ecological community – this does not include invertebrates (except threatened species), or fish as defined under the Fisheries Management Act 1994
+- harm protected native animals or an animal that is a threatened species or part of an endangered population or a threatened ecological community – this does not include invertebrates (except threatened species), or fish as defined under the Fisheries Management Act 1994

-- harm protected plants or a plant that is a threatened species or part of an endangered population or an endangered ecological community
+- harm protected plants or a plant that is a threatened species or part of an endangered population or a threatened ecological community

 - involve the collection of protected plant specimens or seeds, pick cuttings or whole plants